What to know about counseling....

 The most important thing is that you are comfortable with your counselor.

-If you live in the Boise area, please contact us and we can see if you and one of our counselors might be a good fit!
+If you or someone you live needs help, please contact us and we can see if you and one of our counselors might be a good fit!
 Click here We’d love to hear from you, or call 208-991-4696.